 VR videos use the 360-degree video capturing technologies used in 3D movies, but the videos themselves are viewed through a headset, which transports you visually and auditorily to an entirely new world.
 While this method of filming is quite difficult, it is the future of film.
 It will be an completely new entertainment experience – a revolution that is arguably bigger than the switch from film to radio.

 Possibly even more revolutionary is the step up in technology which allows people to use their smartphones as VR headsets.
 I’m talking about Google’s new(ish) project called Google Cardboard.
 Google Cardboard is a simple headset designed to hold mobile devices, combined with 2 software dev kits to support VR and Augmented Reality apps (read more about the difference between AR & VR here).

 In other words, right now is the perfect opportunity to get involved in VR/AR apps – all you need is an idea – and the right development partner!
 The following is a brief introduction into what the Cardboard project is and what types of apps are successful on the platform.

 There is no manufacturer for Google Cardboard headsets.
-Yep you read that correctly – no one officially produces and sells the actual headset.
-In fact, the headset is where the name comes from: There are several manufactures of certified viewer, ranging from $5 to $3, or users can fold their own, based off instructions provided by Google.
+Yep, you read that correctly – no one officially produces and sells the actual headset.
+In fact, the headset is where the name comes from: There are several manufacturers of certified viewer, ranging from $5 to $3, or users can fold their own, based off instructions provided by Google.